andrewheiss/Dissertation/Pre stuff/Data landscape/Data landscape.md

 * Mission, goals, and strategies
 * Activities

-The website and all the data is in Arabic, but reading and translating are trivial.
+The website and all the data are in Arabic, but reading and translating the directory entries is trivial.
 The website has no export function, but I can easily download it all with a web scraper (which I plan to do next week).

 ### China Development Brief